Farmers market ushers in summer

 Victoria Covarrubias said her family liked everything they saw about the Rutland area — except its lack of good Mexican food.

-"I couldn't walk up to a taco truck any more so I had to do it myself," the California transplant said as she served up taquitos at the Rutland farmers market Saturday.
+“I couldn’t walk up to a taco truck any more, so I had to do it myself,” the California transplant said as she served up taquitos at the Rutland farmers market on Saturday.

 Covarrubias is one of several new vendors who took up their spots when the farmers market moved back outdoors last month.
 She and her family moved to West Rutland from Oxnard two years ago.